edina/fieldtrip-overlays/README.md

 fieldtrip-overlays
 ==================

-Fieldtrip Overlays is a Fieldtrip Open plugin for overlays to to the map.
+Fieldtrip Overlays is a Fieldtrip Open plugin for adding overlays to to the map.